 Captain Ralph Turner, 3rd Queen Alexandra's Own Gurkha Rifles, 1931

 The Brigade of Gurkhas was stationed in Malaya during the Emergency there (1948-60) and then took part in the Indonesian Confrontation (1962-66).
-After that conflict, Gurkha headquarters transferred from Malaya to Hong Kong.
-The Brigade performed security duties there until the end of British rule in 1997.
+After that conflict, Gurkha headquarters transferred from Malaya to Hong Kong, where the Brigade performed security duties until the end of British rule in 1997.